mohsenasm/tubi-firefox-addon/Readme.md

 # tubi-firefox-addon

-a firefox addon that adds IMDB ranking to tubitv.com
+A firefox add-on that adds IMDB ranking to tubitv.com

+## Usage

+1. Go to a page in tubitv.com
+2. Click on the add-on icon in the firefox toolbar
+3. The add-on will add IMDB ranking to each Movie/TV title

 ## Build